albar965/littlenavmap-manual/src/en/TRAFFICPATTERN.rst

    FSX or P3D.
 -  ``Base 45° after threshold``: Calculates the final leg length automatically when checked.
--  ``Base leg to runway threshold``: Length of the final leg.
+-  ``Base leg to runway threshold``: Enabled if ``Base 45° after threshold`` is checked.
+Length of the final leg.
 Measured from turn to final to the runway threshold.
+-  ``Departure from threshold``: Enabled if ``Base 45° after threshold`` is checked.
+Distance from runway threshold to turn to crosswind.
+   Measured from the start of the runway, i.e. the end of the final leg.
 -  ``Downwind to runway``: Parallel distance from downwind leg to runway.
 -  ``Pattern altitude``: Pattern altitude above airport elevation.
 This